LLM in Global Environment and Climate Change Law

 This course explores the institutions, rules, and principles concerning the protection of the environment at the international level.
 The course is designed as an introductory course in order to develop students¿ knowledge of the key sources of international environmental law, their understanding of some of the most important treaties in this field, and an awareness of the challenges associated with the development and enforcement of international environmental law.

-International Climate Change Law (20 credits)
+International Climate Change Law (20 credits, must be taken in semester 1)

 This course has two parts.
 The first explores the central international legal architecture addressing climate change, namely the UN Framework Convention on Climate Change (1992), its Kyoto Protocol (1997), and the Paris Agreement (2015).
 The second part of the course critically explores select advanced issues within the climate regime, analysing these issues in transnational and interdisciplinary framings.